If you’re like most bloggers and entrepreneurs, you’re always on a quest for “more”. More email subscribers. More site members. More revenue.

 - View click/scroll heatmaps to see what visitors are actually doing on your site.

-Those features, plus the easy to use WYSIWYG editor, are what justify SiteGainer’s price.
+Those features, plus the easy to use WYSIWYG editor, are what justify Symplify’s price.

-But if you’re heavy-duty into optimization and want to be able to not just A/B test your content, but also personalize it to increase your conversion rates even more, then SiteGainer might be worth its price tag for you.
+If you’re heavy-duty into optimization and want to be able to not just A/B test your content, but also personalize it to increase your conversion rates even more, then Symplify might be worth its price tag for you.

 Which split testing tool should you choose?